-Discounts or reimbursements of management fees: For large investments, the management company may grant discounts on or reimbursements of the management fee, so that the percentage charged for the management fee may vary for unit certificate holders.
+Discounts on or reimbursements of management fees: The management company may grant discounts on or reimbursements of the management fee in the case of large investments, thus the percentage of the management fee charged to unitholders can be different.

-Handling and resolution of the conflict of interest: These discounts on or reimbursements of the management fee will only be granted if it is in the interest of all unit certificate holders in view of the related increase in the fund volume and potential size advantages for the fund management.
-In this way, even unitholders who receive no discounts or reimbursements will profit from the large fund volume (fixed cost degression).
+Handling and resolution of the conflict of interest: These discounts on or reimbursements of the management fee are only granted if they are in the interest of all unitholders in relation to the increase in fund volume and possible size advantages in the fund management.
+In this way, unitholders who do not receive any reductions or remunerations also benefit from the larger fund volume (degression of fixed cost).